 Networked Postscript printers are located in many places across the campus including the VCC, the Folsom Library, most of the Residence Halls, and many of the classrooms.
 There are several kinds of printers, which vary in quality, color, and paper type.

 Printer names on the RCS network are made up of 3 parts.
 The most common syntax is ‹Building›‹room›‹type› or ‹Building›‹type›‹form›.
-The short form of the name uses a two-character building code, with up to four characters for a room, location, or type, and a two-character type or form code.
-There is also a long form of the name that spells out the printer type.
+The short form of the name uses a two-character building code, with up to five characters for a room, location, or type, and a two-character type or form code.

 Printer Types and Formats